-Work groups were established in Engineering & Pharmacy in 2005, Medicine in 2006 and Law in 2009 but momentum increased substantially in October 2011.
-At this time a special project was initiated which supports an ISANS staff to work within the Nova Scotia Department of Labour & Advanced Education, to provide focused leadership and support to the work groups.
-The contract position of Consultant, International Labour Mobility was created and for the first time there was leadership dedicated to this project.
+Work groups were established in Engineering and Pharmacy in 2005, Medicine in 2006, and Law in 2009, but momentum increased substantially in 2011.
+At this time, a special project was initiated to support a member of ISANS staff to work within the Nova Scotia Department of Labour & Advanced Education as Consultant, International Labour Mobility.
+This special project provided dedicated leadership for the work group project.

-Each work group is co-chaired by a high profile member of the occupation together with the Consultant, International Labour Mobility.
-Each group meets quarterly or as needed.
+Each work group meets quarterly or as needed and is co-chaired by a high-profile member of the profession, together with the Consultant, International Labour Mobility.
 While the primary focus is provincial, the groups may include Pan-Canadian representatives and/or representatives from other provinces in the Atlantic region.

 Key stakeholders vary amongst professions but generally include:

 Members report back to their organizations, and every member is there because they share some responsibility for addressing IQR and experience benefit from membership.
 The functions of each work group are to: